jpuopolo67/proctor/README.md

 * `/data`
     * This is the directory to use to retain data between container runs, e.g., your edited `.proctor.cfg` file.
 Each time you create a container based on the Proctor image, you will lose the edits to your configuration file, so you'll want a copy of the edited, "good" one.
-We discuss this in more detail here.

-Before running a container, select a local directory where you can keep data that will persist between container runs.
-For example, after editing the starter `.proctor.cfg` file, you will want to keep a copy in case the container stops or is killed, e.g., if your machine reboots.
-For our purposes, we'll assume this directory is `/home/me/pdata`.

-* Run a container based on the image<br/>
-`docker run -it -v /home/me/pdata:/data proctor`

 * Edit the configuration file<br/>
+The image ships with _vim_, a popular editor on Linux and Mac, also available on Windows.<br/>
 `vim /root/.proctor.cfg`

 * Supply values for the following keys.
 Note that you can find information about these keys